GeorgePrimentas/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+// The output will be:
+// 10
+// undefined
+// f1() is called and displays on the console the value
+// of global variable x
+// y variable is 'called' by console.log(y) OUTSIDE the
+/ function and thus it's undefined

 ## Question 3